CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 Ans: state names are Bihar, Haryana, Punjab, Himachal Pradesh, Odisha, and Rajasthan.

-11. write some state’s names that come under reserved forest.
+11. Write some state names that come under reserved forest.

 Long answer type question